Shivawkes/PublicAudio/README.md

 # PublicAudio
-A Qvitter plugin designed to play an audio track while viewing the timeline on the login page.
+A Qvitter plugin designed to randomly select then play an audio track while viewing<br />
+the timeline on the login page.

 Music courtesy of:
 http://freemusicarchive.org/music/sawsquarenoise/OverHeated_Alfa_02/